SoftwareAG/c8y-docs/content/oee/oee-dashboards-bundle/machine-dashboard.md

 #### Time period and resolution

 In the **Time range** field you can select a time range for which the OEE values will be displayed in the [**OEE status**](#oee-status) and [**OEE data**](#data) sections.
 By default, this will select a 24-hour period based on the current date.
-The back and forward arrows will move the time range based on the difference betwen the start and end time, i.e. if the difference between the two times is 4 hours, then the arrows will use steps of 4 hours.
+The back and forward arrows will move the time range based on the difference betwen the start and end time, that is, if the difference between the two times is 4 hours, then the arrows will use steps of 4 hours.

-In the **Resolution/Shift** dropdown field you can select the resolution for the selected time period.
-The available resolutions as well as the default (up to 4; for example 1 minute, 10 minutes, 1 hour, 8 hours) are configured during the profile creation, see [Creating machine profiles](/oee/oee-administration/#machine-profiles).
+In the **Resolution/Shift** dropdown menu you can select the resolution for the selected time period.
+The available resolutions as well as up to four default periods (for example, 1 minute, 10 minutes, 1 hour, and 8 hours) are configured during the profile creation.
+For more information see [Creating machine profiles](/oee/oee-administration/#machine-profiles).
 It is also possible to directly select shifts for that machine's location as the resolution.

 {{< c8y-admon-info >}}
 If the selected time frame is "last hour" you can set the resolution to 1 minute and 10 minutes, but other resolutions that are equal or longer than 1 hour, won't be offered.